Keto, paleo, IIFYM, Whole30…

-Yikes!
-But avocado oil contains extracts (avocado/soybean unsaponifiables) that block one of the main proteins that cause gum disease.[*]
+Avocado oil contains extracts (avocado/soybean unsaponifiables) that block one of the main proteins that cause gum disease [*].

 Eating foods full of vitamins and nutrients is important.
-Also important is to make sure those vitamins and nutrients are able to absorb into your body.
+Also important is to make sure those vitamins and nutrients are able to be absorbed into your body.

 It also contains lutein which, as we now know, may protect eye health.
-But carotenoid is a high-maintenance antioxidant and requires fat to help it absorb into the body.
+But carotenoid is a high-maintenance antioxidant and requires fat to help it be absorbed into the body.

-Avocado oil is the whole package, with all of its monounsaturated fats!
-Carotenoid and other nutrients can easily absorb into the body with its assistance.
+Avocado oil is the whole package with all of its monounsaturated fats!
+Carotenoid and other nutrients can easily be absorbed into the body with its assistance.

 Forget about detoxing your body by drinking lemon juice for a week.
 Instead, start using avocado oil.

-Full of vitamins, fats, and protein, avocado oil is extremely satiating and can help you feel fuller longer.
+Full of vitamins, fats, and protein, avocado oil is extremely satiating and can help you feel full longer.